 However, since the later part of the Qing dynasty (second half

 Its use is similar to that on traditional Chinese paintings.
 The artist writes a verse or dedication on the left side of the picture and states the year in cyclic year form at the end, sometimes the season is added.
 Then the artist's name, a seal mark, or both follow.
 Text with dates are mostly found on Qianjiang and Fencai style items.

-find an earlier year than 1804 just deduct 60 years, or a multiple of
+find a year earlier year than 1804, in the table above, just deduct 60 years, or a multiple of

 60, from the western calendar year corresponding to the characters of